SwiftERM Hyper-personalisation for ecommerce email marketing

 • You aren’t learning who your customers are and what they want

-Everything on your store will impact a customers’ view of your brand and whether they’ll buy from you, or go to Amazon (for instance).
-And it doesn’t just stop on your website, the follow up in your email communications is important too.
+Everything in your store will impact a customer’s view of your brand and whether they’ll buy from you, or go to Amazon (for instance).
+And it doesn’t just stop on your website, the follow-up in your email communications is important too.

 Digital Marketing Strategy

-Your digital marketing strategy plays a key part in your retention plans because this is the first touchpoint for your customers, so it’s important that your website content strategy clearly communicates your USP.
+Your digital marketing strategy plays a key part in your retention plans because these are the journey touchpoints for your customers, so your website content strategy must communicate your USP.

-You could use your current customer reviews (we’d recommend Trustpilot), online and offline advertising, influencer partnerships, press, social and blog.
+You could use your current customer reviews, online and offline advertising, influencer partnerships, press, social and blog.
 Allow your brand’s personality to shine, you are unique and your customers should see why you’re different in your photography, videos and communication style.

 Once you’ve got your customers hooked with your marketing, it’s time for the website itself to deliver.